The Professional’s Guide to Buying an M-Series Mac

 Understanding Apple's M Family of chips

 Generally, Apple marketing avoids using numbers.
 They talk about feeling instead of numbers.
 I don't think they made this clear in their marketing for the M family.
-It's a confusing list of cores and names like Pro and Max.
+It's a confusing list with different combinations of cores and names like Pro and Max.

 Is the Max better than the Pro?
 Is the Pro better than the Ultra?
 What about the GPU cores, the Neural engine cores, and the GPU cores?
 It's enough to make your head spin.